nvincenthill/Nicks-Bloomberg-Terminal/README.md

 # Portfolio

-This is a Yahoo finance equity quote app fed by live market data provided by IEX.
+This is a Yahoo finance/Bloomberg stock quote app clone powered by data provided by IEX.

 ## Getting Started